 ls –l xfile > myfile

-I have no file called xfile on my PC, and that generates an error, this error message appeared on the screen and this is the third type of file descriptors.
+I have no file called xfile on my PC, and that generates an error that is sent to STDERR.

-So you need to redirect the errors to a log file instead of viewing it on the screen.
+If you need to redirect the errors to a log file instead of sending it to the screen, you can redirect errors using the redirection symbol.

-As we mentioned, the STDERR file descriptor is set to the value 2.
-We can redirect the errors by placing the file descriptor before the redirection symbol like this:
+We can redirect the errors by placing the file descriptor which is 2 before the redirection symbol like this:

 ls -l xfile 2>myfile